A Parent's Guide To Piano Practice

 1. Practice should happen at the same time every day.

-Choose a time that you are able to stick to.
-This could be before school in the morning, after school, after homework is finished, just before dinner; anytime that you can be consistent about.
+Choose a time that you can stick to.
+It could be before school in the morning, after school, after homework is finished, just before dinner; anytime that you can be consistent about.

 2. Focus on the music, not the time.